-Child Cover can only be applied for in conjunction with Life, TPD or Critical Illness Cover, for an adult.
+Child Cover can only be applied for in conjunction with Life, TPD or Critical Illness Cover, for an adult who is the natural parent or legal guardian.
 If the adult cover is declined, cancelled (for reasons other than a claim) or lapses, we'll also decline, cancel or lapse your Child Cover.